 “People in East Timor are not growers; they are mere harvesters of coffee.”

 The idea is that, in terms of their economy which relies on the coffee beans trade, the country’s farmers are nowhere near intentional enough in how they cultivate their crop.
 To a large degree, they simply pick from what grows in the wild.

-Education runs this danger because learning permeates our lives much like breathing does.
+Education runs this danger because learning growing in our lives as widespread as plants cover the Earth.
 Educational settings that rely on everyday learning as the backdrop and be all of design – highly and merely social, connective, and low guidance courses – set themselves up as harvesters, simply picking from interaction that happens to take place.